Windows81/F3X-Building-Tools/README.md

 A plugin will also be released, but the tool is more often used, hence why I started by that.

+# Note about the files in the fork:

+I only started to use GitHub on the 22nd April 2025.
+I still didn't update the fork's file, and I'll only update them once I'll be done with the plugin.
+Sorry for the inconvenience!

 # What does Fork3X include compared to F3X?

 ## For tools: